josher565/dotnet_docker/README.md

 2021-3-17 - currently only dotnet 3.1 is available for docker images, but dotnet 5.0 sdk is out

 ## Localhost Testing
+if you don't have dotnet locally run:
+`choco install dotnetcore`
+this assumes you have chocolatey installed.. it makes life easier and keeps ur fingers on the kb ;)

 ```bash
 dotnet run